-Urodynamics is the name given to a number of tests designed to show how your bladder functions.
+Urodynamics is the name given to a number of tests designed to see how your bladder functions.
 The main test is called cystometry, which measures your bladder's ability to store and pass urine.
+It also checks for any leakage or incomplete bladder emptying.